 Have you ever really thought about how crazy your salvation is?
 You may have never thought of it in those terms, but truly, your redemption and rescue from eternal damnation is a jarring truth, one that should spawn tears of joy and shouts of praise.
 It’s baffling that such a salvation is proffered for those who are bona fide criminals.
 What a wonder that such a redemption would be established for vile delinquents such as we are; that he who was perfectly holy came to live among thieves and reprobates; that the Creator of the universe came down to be apart of his creation in order to deliver it from the mess it had put itself in; that Jesus gave up his rightful place as the Prince of Life, Light, and Glory to die between two felons in the most humiliating fashion known to man — all for your soul and mine!
 This is crazy!

+But such is the truth of the gospel, that even as man was fleeing from God’s sight, he pursued them with his love and grace.
+As we hid ourselves him (Gen. 3:8), he sought to restore us.
 As man retreated from the Father, the Son gave chase all the way to the cross — the place where worlds and lives are turned upside down.

 In Acts 17, Paul and Silas are in Thessalonica, ministering and preaching the gospel.
 (Acts 17:1–3) And through their witness, a “great many” (Acts 17:4) saw their great need of Christ and were thus converted by a powerful moving of the Holy Spirit, as Paul says, the “gospel came to you not only in word, but also in power and in the Holy Spirit and with full conviction.”
 (1 Thess.
 1:5) These newly-converted Thessalonians were immediately struck with great affliction, however, as there quickly arose great opposition to this revival.
 Motivated by a zealous hatred and envy of the Paul and Silas’s success, those that rejected the “gospel of God” brought great trouble upon the Thessalonian Christians, attempting to persuade them of the absurdity of the doctrines they had just received.
 (Acts 17:3–8)